klebermagno/rBCM/README.md

 The exact weighting formula is given in the paper at the top of this readme on page 5 and involves first computing a weight `beta_k` for each prediction location for each `expert_k`.
-It's not obvious what metric is best to use, but the following paper makes some suggestions in section 2.3:
+It's not obvious what uncertainty metric is best to use and several models exist whose only distinction is which metric was chosen, but the following paper makes some suggestions in section 2.3:

 * [Generalized Product of Experts for Automatic and Principled Fusion of Gaussian Process Predictions](http://arxiv.org/pdf/1410.7827v2.pdf)

-This package currently only supports one choice of beta metric for now, though adding more is high on the todo list.
+This package currently only supports one choice of beta metric for now.
 The beta is taken to be half the difference in the log of the variance of the posterior from the log of the variance of the prior.
 This is also known as the difference in differential entropy between the posterior and prior.

-This has been chosen because it indicates how well the GPR model generalizes accurately at the prediction location from its training.
-If the variance of the posterior is meaningfully smaller than that of the prior, then it likely has relevant data and we upweight that prediction.

 In pseudocode, for a single prediction location `x` and a single `expert_k` the value of `beta_k` is given as: